andreburgaud/winrmrf/README.md

 ## Installation

-* Download the Windows 64-bit binary of `winrmrf` version 0.3.0 from the release page: https://github.com/andreburgaud/winrmrf/releases/download/v0.3.0/winrmrf.exe (SHA1 digest: d9c867cfb352c36099749029b7b6998420a36293)
+* Binary 64-bit versions of `winrmrf` are available in the releases section of this repo on GitHub: https://github.com/andreburgaud/winrmrf/releases.
+* Download the latest version.
+* If the package is a zip file, extract the executable from the zip file.
-* Copy the executable `winrmrf.exe` in a directory included in the Windows `PATH`.
+* Copy the executable, `winrmrf.exe`, into a directory included in your Windows `PATH`.

-**Note**: To build from source, see section **Build** below.
+**Note**: If you prefer building the product yourself, see section **Build** below.

 ## Usage

 ```
 > winrmrf --help
-                   Windows rmrf v0.3.0
+                   Windows rmrf v0.4.0
           Copyright (c) 2016-2017 - Andre Burgaud
 Usage:
   winrmrf [-yhv] [directory... | file...]